shivdeepak/shivdeepak.com/content/posts/python-string-interpolation.md

 This method might be useful for processing user input, but I find it too verbose and prefer other alternatives.

+**Other Methods**

+There are a lot of other ways to do string interpolation in Python.
+For example, using `print` with `sep=""` argument, or by joining a list with `list.join("")`, or by using `+` operator.

+I am not covering them here, because they are less readable and more verbose.

 ### Multi-Line Strings